Skip to content

 What is the best managed databases software in 2026?

-Based on our analysis of features, user reviews, and overall value, Redis ranks as the #1 managed databases tool in 2026 with a score of 91/100.
-Other top-rated options include PostgreSQL and Neo4j.
+Based on our analysis of features, user reviews, and overall value, BigQuery ranks as the #1 managed databases tool in 2026.
+Other top-rated options include Redis and PostgreSQL.

 Are there free managed databases tools available?